The role of pharmacists in patient care

-We all have them: a medicine cabinet stuffed with half-empty bottles of pills, or bathroom drawers crammed with long-forgotten, expired cold remedies or leftover painkillers.
+Many of us have them: medicine cabinets stuffed with half-empty bottles of pills or bathroom drawers crammed with long-forgotten, expired cold remedies or leftover painkillers.

-Although most of us don't give these out-of-date medications a second thought, they can be an attractive nuisance leading to accidental exposure or intentional misuse.
-Recent reports on the addictive properties of opioids are shining a bright light on safe medication use, storage and
+Although most of us don't give these out-of-date medications a second thought, they can be a nuisance, leading to accidental exposure or intentional misuse.
+What's more, reports on the addictive properties of opioids are shining a bright light on safe medication use, storage and disposal.

-Villaroman recommends two ways to safely dispose of medications: drop them off at one of the many collection sites around the county offered by law enforcement departments, or participate in a government-sponsored take-back program.
+Villaroman recommends two ways to safely dispose of medications: Drop them off at one of the many collection sites around the county operated by law enforcement departments, or participate in a government-sponsored take-back program.
 There are also medication disposal kiosks located at Sharp Chula Vista Medical Center and Sharp Coronado Hospital.

 Participating in a drug take-back program ensures the safety of your family and of the environment.
-However, Villaroman knows that because most patients focus on how to take their medications, proper storage and disposal doesn’t always get the attention it deserves.
+However, Villaroman knows that because most patients focus on how to take their medications, proper storage and disposal don't always get the attention they deserve.
 That’s why she is always happy to answer questions.

 “I encourage my patients to ask me as many questions that they have about not only how to take the medicines prescribed by their doctors, but also what to do when they have finished their treatment,” she says.